A pleasant lady, 53 years old with long standing hypertension, presented with dysphagia symptom for 3 months duration.

 Concurrent chemo-radiotherapy (CRT)

-Absolute survival gained in 5 years was 6.5% compared to radiotherapy treatment alone.
+Absolute survival gained from CRT in 5 years was 6.5% compared to radiotherapy treatment alone.

-Patients also need not afraid of chemotherapy causing harm to them because chemotherapy had been proven (see image) to be effective in reducing cancer death but does not contribute to non-cancer death.
+Patients also need not afraid of chemotherapy causing harm to them because chemotherapy had been proven (see image) to be effective in reducing cancer death and does not contribute to non-cancer death.

 Concurrent bio-radiotherapy (BRT)